 Participants are immediately vested in their contributions, plus any earnings thereon.
 Discretionary employer matching contributions and nonelective contributions begin immediately upon enrollment in the Plan.
 These employer contributions vest at the following rates: 33% upon the completion of the first year of service, 67% upon the completion of the second year of service and 100% upon the completion of the third year of service.
-In addition, a participant becomes fully vested in his or her discretionary employer matching and nonelective contributions upon his or her normal retirement date (age 65), disability or death, or if there is a partial or full termination of the Plan.
+In addition, a participant becomes fully vested in his or her discretionary employer matching and nonelective contributions upon reaching the normal retirement age (age 65), disability or death, or if there is a partial or full termination of the Plan.